Cafes and Restaurants in North Wellington

 Dunshea’s Deli – A small scale but popular spot for a coffee and bite to eat with yummy deli pies (the chicken and tarragon is my fav) and salads competing for the appetite along with other delicious morsels.
 Well worth a coffee stop especially if its sunny and not too busy (do a drive past first and check for empty tables outside).

-Villa Cafe - Good coffee and a nice sunny deck, but too busy for my liking.
-Also avoid 10-11.30am if you seeking quietness, this is the mums with babys peak time!
+Villa Cafe – Good coffee and a nice sunny deck.
+The food is a bit on the expensive side compared to other cafes in the suburbs.
+Avoid 10-11.30am if you seeking quietness, this is the mums with baby peak time!

 Cafe du Parc – Small, quiet cafe in a lovely tree clad setting.
-Average coffee and average service.
+Middle of the road coffee and average service.
 A real hit with the Khandallah set.
 Grab a takeaway coffee and go sit on a seat in Khandallah park if you are allergic to mohair sweaters and pearls.

-Parsons Nose – This place has no ambience at all but is popular with the local retired people.
-Don’t go there for the coffee!
+Parsons Nose – This place has little ambience but is popular with the local retired people.
+Don’t go there for the coffee but they sell the best pies in the Northern Suburbs.

 Queue Cafe – Classic suburban cafe.
 Not really my taste though.
 It used to be great but the new owners have let it slide.
-Very average coffee and no ambience plus overpriced and flacid food keeps me away.
+Very average coffee and no ambience and gloomy surroundings plus overpriced and unimaginative food keeps me away.

 Khandallah Trading Company – Definitely a great stop for a cold beer.
 Live music and plenty of local action makes this place a real community hub.
 They are good with kids too! $10 curry thursday night is a real hit with regular cardholders but be in early or try the garden bar on a sunny day.